Mikej81/f5xcs-vsphere-terraform/README.md

 ## Terraform

-> **_OPTIONAL:_** Before we get to the Terraform variables, there is an example prep script provided, this CAN be used to map API Certificate and password to ENV Vars, but you can use whatever method you are comfortable with for secrets.
+> **_Credentials:_** Before we get to the Terraform variables, there is an example prep script provided, this CAN be used to map API Certificate and password to ENV Vars, but you can use whatever method you are comfortable with for secrets.

 ```bash
 export VOLT_API_P12_FILE=/creds/.api-creds.p12